6th Kentucky Volunteer Infantry U.S.

 PAGE 16

-We camped by the little city of Lavergne [LaVergne] and reached it by the moonlight, with the detour we had to make we covered 21 miles in the dust and heat that day, next morning at 10 o’clock we marched off again, and made a halt 4 miles from Nashville at the Stone River, there were many in the water and bathing themselves, then it was called Fall in and we marched in the night up to Nashville and made a halt, almost at the same place where we expected an attack in Feb.
-62, after we entered Nashville, our knapsacks were loaded on special wagons during the night, and the tents also, and most now had no blankets at all with them, in the night 2 o’clock the 8 Sept. we marched off it was still night when we marched through Nash’ and we made the same day only 8 miles, and camped in the evening 8 miles from Nashville and also had not much to eat but what we fetched ourselves.
-We camped there 2 days, the 10th our Comp. went on picket, where it was made known to us to be on guard, because the rumor was that we would be attacked by 700 hostile Cav. [cavalrymen], the night passed quiet and it came to nothing.
-The other regiments in camp had to stand for 2 hours in Line of Battle, from this place it was still 8 miles to Nash. by the Railroad and 177 to Louisville, the 11th Sept. we marched away from there, we made 24 miles and camped at 10 o’clock at night the Rebels had left the place shortly before, because their picket fires still burned, it was foggy and rainy weather, the 12 Sept. next morning we marched off again. it went very slowly our Comp. and Comp.
-A were the skirmishers which were deployed on both sides of the road, and so we marched forward we however a mere 8 to 9 miles the same day and camped by the little city of Mitchelsville [Mitchellsville] 2 divisions ours and McCooks.
+We camped by the little city of Lavergne [LaVergne], where we arrived in the moonlight.
+With a detour we had to make, we had covered 21 miles in the dust and heat that day.
+Next morning at 10 o’clock we marched off again, and made a halt 4 miles from Nashville at the Stone[s] River.
+There were many men in the water and bathing themselves; then it was called Fall In and we marched in the night up to Nashville and halted, almost at the same place where we expected an attack in Feb.
+62. After we entered Nashville, our knapsacks were loaded on special wagons during the night, and the tents also, and most now had no blankets at all with them.
+In the morning at 2 o’clock, Sept.
+8, we marched off; it was still dark when we marched through Nash'[ville].
+We only advanced 8 miles and camped in the evening 8 miles from Nashville.
+We also did not have much to eat, only what we fetched for ourselves.
+We camped there 2 days.
+On the 10th our Company went on picket.
+We were informed to be on guard, because the rumor was that we would be attacked by 700 hostile Cav. [cavalrymen].
+The night passed quietly and nothing happened.
+The other regiments in camp had to stand in Line of Battle for 2 hours.
+From here it was still 8 miles to Nash. by the railroad and 177 to Louisville.
+Sept.
+11 we marched away from there.
+We made 24 miles and camped at 10 o’clock at night.
+The Rebels had left the place shortly before, because their picket fires still burned.
+The weather was foggy and rainy.
+The next morning, Sept.
+1, we marched off again.
+It went very slowly.
+Our Company and Company A were the skirmishers and were deployed on both sides of the road.
+We advanced a mere 8 to 9 miles that day and camped by the little city of Mitchel[l]sville.
+Two divisions, ours and McCook's, camped

 PAGE 17